parekhparth/SimpleJavaWS/README.md

 # LICENSE

-This project is basically "Do whatever you want" MIT License => http://www.tldrlegal.com/license/mit-license However, all the other Open source frameworks used in this project come with their own licenses.
+This project is basically "Do whatever you want" MIT License => http://www.tldrlegal.com/license/mit-license

+However, all the other Open source frameworks used in this project come with their own respective licenses.